jio-gl/garlopy/README.md

 # garlopy
-A Scrapely clone (learn HTML web scraping from examples and basic machine learning) using  BeautifulSoup
+A Scrapely clone (machine learning HTML web scraping from examples and basic machine learning) using  BeautifulSoup

 # Example